pankod/superplate/documentation/docs/react/css.md

 id: css
 title: Built-in CSS Support
 sidebar_label: Built-in CSS
-description: How to use CSS in Next.js?
+description: How to use CSS in React?
 ---

-Next.js allows you to import CSS files from a JavaScript file.
+React allows you to import CSS files from a JavaScript file.

-For example, to add Global Stylesheet to boilerplate, we import following CSS file within `pages/_app.tsx`.
+For example, to add Global Stylesheet to boilerplate, we import following CSS file within `src/App.tsx`.

 ```css title="src/styles/global.css"
 hmtl,